codycodes/terraform-azuread-ms365-hass/README.md

 # terraform-azuread-ms365-hass

-<ins>Infrastructure-as-Code to assist with setup for @RogerSelwyn's MS365 Home Assistant integrations - deploy from Azure Cloud Shell or locally!</ins>
+**Infrastructure-as-Code to assist with setup for @RogerSelwyn's MS365 Home Assistant integrations - deploy from Azure Cloud Shell or locally!**

 > [!NOTE]
 > **Cost Disclaimer**